 Access to this feature depends on your subscription level.
 If your account is set up under a customer partnership, access to this feature will also depend on the settings for that partnership subscription level.

 For requirements, including which New Relic users this feature applies to, see Requirements.

-If your account has sub-accounts, typically you will set up the SSO configuration on the master level only.
-The sub-account users will still be able to log in through SSO because they will inherit the master account's SAML SSO configuration.
+If your account has child accounts, typically you will set up the SSO configuration on the parent account level only.
+The child account users will still be able to log in through SSO because they will inherit the parent account's SAML SSO configuration.
 If you need to configure multiple accounts with separate SAML identities (for example, with partnership accounts), use the custom entity ID feature.

 To help ensure security and account for network time and clock skews, configure your SAML identity provider's validation responses to the shortest time period that is practical (for example, five minutes).
 New Relic allows a maximum of thirty minutes.

 To set up your SSO configuration for users on our original user model:

 - Read about an option to have users bypass SAML SSO if they use domains you own.